 A practical way to get students considering theme subjects is by having them respond to a list of debatable statements – an anticipation guide.

-Discussion topics: Science fiction, ambition, nature vs. nurture, the value of science and industry, emotions, appearances, spending time in nature, revenge, parenthood, narrative effects, and prior knowledge of Frankenstein’s monster.
+Discussion topics: Science fiction, ambition, nature vs. nurture, the value of science and industry, emotions, appearances, spending time in nature, revenge, parenthood, narrative effects, and preconceived notions regarding Frankenstein’s monster.

 1) Complete the Frankenstein Anticipation Guide on your own.